Metsker/smart-favorites-v2/README.md

 # Smart Favorites v2 for Unity

-A favorites panel for Unity to list all your favorites assets in your project
+A favorites panel for Unity for better asset management in your project

 ![Favorites Panel for Unity](https://github.com/user-attachments/assets/698b82d5-dcdb-4b2d-89d2-0decb2e1286d)

 ## Features

-- Supports custom categories
+- Custom categories
 - Works with both project and scene assets
-- Shows asset previews
+- Asset previews
-- Supports item reordering
+- Items reordering
-- Supports multiselect (for removing items from the list)
+- Multiselect (for removing items from the list)

 ## Installation